Kincardine Line: Proposal

+First line

+As Kirkcaldy was known to be a Caledonian objective, the NBR obtained authorisation to build a line from near Alloa to Kilbagie and Kincardine.
+The line opened on 18 December 1893.

-The line ran from a few miles east of Alloa on the Dunfermline line, at a new junction called Kincardine Junction, through Clackmannan, Kilbagie, Kincardine, Culross, Torryburn and Cairneyhill to Elbowend Junction, where it joined the Charlestown branch line of the NBR.
-From there trains reached Comely Park station in Dunfermline (later Dunfermline Lower).
+The line ran from a new junction called Kincardine Junction, a few miles east of Alloa on the Dunfermline line through Clackmannan, Kilbagie, Kincardine, Culross, Torryburn and Cairneyhill to Elbowend Junction, where it joined the Charlestown branch line of the NBR.
+From there trains reached Comely Park in Dunfermline (later Dunfermline Lower).

-The Kincardine and Dunfermline Railway
+Connecting line

 A branch line to Kincardine was not enough to satisfy the demands for a better railway service in the area, and connecting Kincardine and Dunfermline was proposed.
 The Kincardine and Dunfermline Railway was the result, authorised by the North British Railway (General Powers) Act, 1898.
 It was to leave the Charlestown line at Meadowend and then run by Cairneyhill, Torryburn and Culross to meet the end of the existing Kincardine branch at Kincardine Pier.

 Getting the Act kept the Caledonian Railway out, and actually constructing the railway was a lower priority.
 In fact the North British Railway had to apply for an extension of time to complete the line, in January 1903.
 The local authorities opposed the application, suspecting that the NBR had no intention of actually completing it.
 In fact the contract for the work was let in January 1904, and the line opened on 2 July 1906.
 The Meadowend to Elbowend section was on the alignment of the Elgin Railway of 1812, and from Meadowend to Lochymuir it was on the route of the 1783 waggonway.

 The Fife Free Press reported the opening:

 "A fairly large number of passengers travelled on the newly branch railway to and from Kincardine which was opened to traffic on Monday [2 June 1906].
 In the morning train from Kincardine about eighty persons came to the Dunfermline Lower station."

 but the same newspaper was pessimistic about the economic activity of the locality:

 "The line passes through a district very rich in mineral, which only awaits development, and opens up a charming bit of country abounding in historical and antiquarian associations.
 At one time the district in direct touch with the new railway was very much busier than now, having in fact seen better days, but the opening of the new line, which commences by a junction with the Dunfermline and Charlestown branch at Elbowend, with stations at Torryburn, Culross, and Kincardine-on-Forth, may be expected to waken it into new life."

-Four passenger trains ran each way daily, with a fifth on Saturdays; but two of the trains were short workings from Alloa to kincardine, so the new line only had two trains each way.
+Four passenger trains ran each way daily, with a fifth on Saturdays; but two of the trains were short workings from Alloa to Kincardine, so the new line only had two trains each way.
 The three intermediate stations were described as commodious.
 The passenger service was not well used, and it ceased from 7 July 1930.
+The goods service on the line was also poorly used, and it too closed in 1964.